We Love the System, God Help the Artist [Part 1]

 Barrington, who was born in Caracas to Haitian and Grenadian parents, raised between the Caribbean and Brooklyn, and now works out of London, is not a bitter man raging at the machine.
 He is, if anything, the opposite: grateful, communal, deeply invested in the idea that art should reach people rather than sit behind velvet ropes.
 He opens his studio to other artists, maintaining a practice that is as collaborative as it is personal.
 He curated an entire show called Artists I Steal From, a gesture of radical transparency.
 He is, in other words, someone who believes in the connective tissue of culture.
 Which is precisely what makes his observation so pointed.

 And not unlike Barrington, the writer of this piece was born in Los Angeles, to Danish and Filipino parents, raised between Los Angeles, Copenhagen, and Manila, and works out of Los Angeles.
-He is not a bitter man raging at the machine either.
-He is, if anything, grateful for the terrain, communal by instinct, and deeply invested in the idea that the work should reach people rather than wait behind a red carpet for permission to exist.
+He is not a bitter man raging at the machine.
+He is, if anything, grateful for the terrain, communal by instinct, and deeply invested in the idea that the artist's work should reach people and not wait for permission.
+(This is the only time I will refer to myself in the third person.)

 What Barrington's Fine Art World Shows Us